 Theology

-The Master of Social Work (MSW) is a professional master's degree for those interested in a career as a licensed clinical social worker, substance abuse counselor, counselor, and more.
+The Master of Social Work (MSW) is a master's degree for those interested in a career as a licensed clinical social worker, substance abuse counselor, counselor, and more.
 These degree programs typically include courses designed to help you prepare for a state licensing exam and may include fieldwork and internships.

-A Master of Education (MEd) is a professional degree that applies to the field of education.
-Students who choose this degree may work as classroom teachers or pursue careers as school or district administrators, instructional technologists, or curriculum developers for school districts and private education-focused companies.Â
+A Master of Education (MEd) applies to the field of education.
+Students who choose this degree may work as classroom teachers or pursue careers as school or district administrators, instructional technologists, or curriculum developers for school districts and private education-focused companies.

 A Master of Nursing (MSN) program is a professional degree typically used by registered nurses or individuals with a bachelor’s degree in nursing who want to advance their careers.
 With this degree, you may be able to seek leadership positions within a health care facility.